 Are you waking up exhausted?

-You can’t go back to sleep once awakened or waking up without reason?
+Are you having difficulty going back to sleep once awakened or waking up in the night without reason?

 Do you feel irritable?